Last updated on August 13th, 2025 at 10:42 am

 2. Look Good: Working out makes you look better, become more muscular and have a good shape.

 3. Healthier Ageing: Regular exercise promotes healthy aging.
-Aging is invariable but quality of aging and life is based on physical fitness aided by regular exercises.
+Aging is invariable but quality of aging and life is based on physical fitness aided by regular exercise.

 4. Boosts Self-confidence: Regular exercise helps increase our self-confidence.
 This, in turn, lets us express ourselves better among people and increases our self-esteem.